RSBoone/Iris/README.md

 Current short term goals relating to each long term goal:

- 1)
+1.
-  a) Research use of the CMU Sphinx packages to create a training dataset for voice recognition
+  a.
+Research use of the CMU Sphinx packages to create a training dataset for voice recognition
-  b) Research different Text to Speech packages
+  b.
+Research different Text to Speech packages

  2)
   a) Add web-scraping functionality to retreive data from sources like FRED and the BLS.